dkobak/excess-mortality/README.md

 <p><a href="img/allregions.png?raw=true"><img src="img/allregions.png" width="800" title="Excess mortality in Russian regions"></a>

+<p>Note that around 10 thousand excess deaths in July in Ural and East Siberia could have been due to the heat wave.

 <p>Animation (English):

 <p><a href="img/animation-eng.gif?raw=true"><img src="img/animation-eng.gif" width="600" title="Excess mortality in Russia, animation"></a>